Hundekot – Was er über die Gesundheit deines Hundes verrät

 • Blueberries: beneficial

-If soft stools persist, feeding should be checked or a stool sample should be examined.
+If soft stool persists, the feeding should be reviewed or a stool sample should be examined.

 ---

-The color of the feces varies greatly depending on the food and health status:
+The color of the stool varies greatly depending on the food and state of health:

 • Brown: Normal.